escowles/recipes/_posts/2024-01-06-devils-food-cake.md

 6 oz. flour
 2 tsp. baking soda
 * add remaining ingredients and mix well
-* divide into two greased, parchment-lined 8" cake dishes (about 23 oz. each)
+* divide into two greased, parchment-lined 8" cake pans (about 23 oz. each)
-* bake at 350°F for 30 minutes, until firm and internal temperature is 210°F)
+* bake at 350°F for 30 minutes, until firm and internal temperature is 210°F
 * cool completely before frosting

 **milk chocolate frosting:**